What is the Office of Public Witness?

 Many types of violence afflict our world.
 Come to the Advocacy Training Weekend to address the causes of that violence and to seek hopeful solutions.
 Training will kickoff March 21, 2014 with Compassion, Peace and Justice Training Day for Presbyterians.
 Learning will continue with our ecumenical sisters and brothers during Ecumenical Advocacy Days the remainder of the weekend.

-The Fall 2013 Washington Report to Presbyterians is here!
+The Winter 2014 Washington Report to Presbyterians is available!

 the latest news from the PC(USA) Office of Public Witness includes: